DylanEsguerra/Geerts_2022_PBPK_QSP_SBML/Results.md

 ### SBML vs ODE Model Agreement

+**Note** These curves do not line up at the current moment, but only due to me having performed a test changing the SBML version

 This analysis was performed to diagnose why we failed to reproduce the natural life cycle results.

 Cross-validation between our modular SBML implementation and the direct ODE implementation shows excellent agreement, confirming the accuracy of our SBML-to-reactions translation.